reTHINK-project/specs/deployment/readme.md

 After following this tutorial, you will be able to run the Hello World application available [here](https://github.com/reTHINK-project/dev-app).
 The installation guides can be found in the different folders.
 We don't provide here the full installation processes, but a view "as a whole", summaries and tips.
 __Please note that this section is dedicated to an operational plateform__.
 Developpers should use the [toolkit](https://github.com/reTHINK-project/dev-hyperty-toolkit).
+If you already know how is the platform, go directly to [Installation Process](#installation-process).

 ## Components to install
 A complete reThink platform consists on server side componants that are finally deployed in the browser.
 These componants are showed in the following picture and described hereafter.